 Common lobster (Credit Dereck Haslam)

 Compass Rose is located 30km off the Yorkshire coast and is approximately 50 metres deep throughout the area.
-The seafloor consists of sand, coarse sediment and rock and is home to several species of crustacean.
+The seafloor consists of sand and coarse sediment and is home to several species of crustacean.

 Compass Rose was originally proposed as a MCZ for containing moderate energy circalittoral rock and for supporting populations of smelt and ocean quahog – a type of clam that lives for over 100 years!
-Impact assessments reveal that designating the area as an MCZ would have little or no economic cost to fishermen, oil, gas and wind farm operators.
 However, after further survey work was carried out by Natural England, it was decided that moderate energy circalittoral rock was not present within the site and that there was only poor data certainty for ocean quahog and smelt.
 Nonetheless, Defra will re-consider Compass Rose for inclusion in the third tranche of MCZs for subtidal sand, which would fill a big gap in the current network of English Marine Conservation Zones.

 Contains UKHO Law of the Sea data.
 Crown copyright and database right and contains Ordnance Survey Data Crown copyright and database 2012